Shweta5201/CloudComputingPageRank/README.md

 command:  spark-submit --class "Pagerank" --master local[2] jarname inputpath outputpath

 Graphx:
 for graphX directly input the wikiex data set

-For university same as pagerank
+For university same as pagerank: the university rank is calclulated by the contribution factor. basically a university is ranked higher if it has the hightest contribution factor. for mapping university i have downloaded a list of university and basically code calclutates the rank for these universities.
+command:  spark-submit --class "Pagerank" --master local[2] jarname inputpath listofuniversity